 Farms worked with

-farms received essential support and advice from our local Trusts
+farms received essential support and advice from our local Trusts in 2021

 Catchment partnerships supported